Little Mother Earth

 Note: You may substitute Feta Cheese for the Blue Cheese.

-Above is a picture of one of the many Thyme plants that I grow.
 My favorites for the southeast Texas area are German Thyme and Lemon Thyme.
 They stay green all winter in the garden and bring pretty little purple flowers in the summer time.
 They also spread, creating a ground cover and living mulch.
-Growing Herbs is such a joy.
-They can be grown very easily in pots for your patio or porch with little maintenance.
-I love some in pots to bring indoors during the winter months and place in my kitchen window.
-The aroma is truly a kitchen therapy.

 Happy Gardening!